dhchicaiza/cinema_platform_back/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ....

 ## 👥 Team